Students interested in speaking with program alumni can browse our Alumni Reference Network

 .
 The Alumni Reference Network is password-protected and only accessible to GSU students.
 Please contact the Study Abroad Office at (404) 413-2529 or email@example.com

 for the password.

-Jamaica Cultural Immersion in Education, a study abroad program, offered during the Maymester 2016, will engage students in an international cultural immersion experience.
+Jamaica Cultural Immersion in Education, a study abroad program will engage students in an international cultural immersion experience.
 Students will examine the political, educational, sociocultural, and economic factors that contribute to the various issues within the Jamaican educational system.
 Students will participate in a variety of cultural experiences and also work within local and regional schools and community organizations.
 Students will benefit from lectures, as well as field study, data collection, and research within Jamaica.
 Students will engage in two different classroom components.
 The first half of the program will meet at GSU.
 Students will be introduced to education in a Jamaican context as they develop their research interests abroad.
 In the second half of the program, students will travel to Jamaica for nine days.

 Participants will stay in comfortable, multi- occupancy single gender rooms in a hotel in Kingston Jamaica, which is not too far from The MICO University College, some major cultural attractions, schools, the Ministry of Education, and the University of the West Indies.
 There are inexpensive restaurants nearby as well as a cafeteria on the MICO’s campus for students.